-Aquatics Director and Camp Director will be notified immediately.
-The camp will begin Lost Camper Procedures.

-FIRE: Follow "What To Do In Case Of Emergency" procedures.
+- reports to waterfront for Lost Bather Search. - B) Missing Boat: If a boat has not been checked in and the buddy tags are still on the board, the Aquatics Director and Camp Director will be notified immediately.
+The camp will begin Lost Camper Procedures. - FIRE: Follow "What To Do In Case Of Emergency" procedures.
 If you see a fire, report it to the Camp Office or notify a staff member.
-Keep campers away from the fire area.

-CHILD ABUSE: Scout leaders should keep a close watch on Scouts for signs of abuse.
+Keep campers away from the fire area. - CHILD ABUSE: Scout leaders should keep a close watch on Scouts for signs of abuse.
 In the state of Pennsylvania, any youth-serving adult is considered to be a mandated reporter.
 If any form of child abuse is suspected, it must be reported to the state of Pennsylvania via Childline.
 In addition, it must be reported to the Boy Scouts of America via the Scout First Helpline (page 24).
-Notify the Camp Director and additional instructions given.

-EMERGENCY TELEPHONE NUMBERS: Every telephone that is capable of dialing out of Camp will have posted a printed list of local police and fire departments, hospitals, State Police, Ranger's home, Council Physician, Council Executive Personnel, and the National BSA Headquarters.

-HAZARDOUS CHEMICAL SPILLS: In the event of a chemical spill, contact the Camp Director IMMEDIATELY.
+Notify the Camp Director and additional instructions will be given. - EMERGENCY TELEPHONE NUMBERS: Every telephone that is capable of dialing out of Camp will have posted a printed list of local police and fire departments, hospitals, State Police, Council Physician, Council Executive Personnel, and the National BSA Headquarters. - HAZARDOUS CHEMICAL SPILLS: In the event of a chemical spill, contact the Camp Director IMMEDIATELY.
 Close off the area around the spill.
 Do not attempt to clean up the spill.
-Wait for the Directions of the Camp Director.

-OTHER: Treat any other emergency not covered with common sense, taking appropriate action, using guidelines listed above.
+Wait for the Directions of the Camp Director. - OTHER: Treat any other emergency not covered with common sense, taking appropriate action, using guidelines listed above.
 For any contingency not covered and in question, contact the Camp Director only.